 8. The March birthstone

 Aquamarine is March’s birthstone.
-This gem’s colour can be pale to dark blue, greenish-blue, or blue-green.
+This gem’s color can be pale to dark blue, greenish-blue, or blue-green.
 Stick to the deep, intense blue versions, because they are more valuable!

 9. Zodiac signs